NoEdgeAtLife/hkjc/Readme.md

 ### To Do

-- [ ] Auto switch race numbers
+- [ X ] Auto switch race numbers

-- [ ] Replace example data with real response
+- [ X ] Replace example data with real response

 - [ ] Aggregate all changes in output